therecycledpirate/therecycledpirate/README.md

 - 👋 Hi, I’m @therecycledpirate a.k.a Andy
-- 🙌 Ecosystem Facilitator Kolektivo/Kolektivo Labs
+- 🙌 Ecosystem Facilitator with a pssion for sustainability
-- 👀 I’m interested in testing products for the market and making things as accesible as possible.
+- 👀 I’m interested in testing products and making things as accesible as possible.
 - 🌱 I’m currently learning EVERYTHING!
-Really!
-I'm not a techie.
 - 💞️ I’m looking to collaborate on trying out your product for honest feedback.
-- 📫 How to reach me: talktome@therecycledpirate.com
+- 📫 How to reach me: andy@therecycledpirate.com

 <!---
 therecycledpirate/therecycledpirate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.